HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 6 Best Benjamin Moore Beige & Tan Paint Colours

 3. BENJAMIN MOORE MANCHESTER TAN HC 81

-Manchester Tan is one of the lighter, but not washed-out beige/tan colours with the flexibility to humour those who prefer a more neutral tan as well as those who love the warmer end of things.
+Manchester Tan is one of the lighter, but not washed-out beige/tan colors with the flexibility to humor those who prefer a more neutral tan as well as those who love the warmer end of things.

 Benjamin Moore Manchester Tan lightened by 25 percent.
 Kylie M Interiors edesign and colour consulting services